 If you use a classic theme, then you can read our article on how to add a search bar to the WordPress navigation menu for step-by-step instructions.

-If you are using a block-based theme such as ThemeIsle’s Hestia Pro or Twenty Twenty-Three, then you can add a search bar to your theme using the full-site editor (FSE).
+If you’re using a block-based theme such as ThemeIsle’s Hestia Pro or Divi, you can add a search bar to your theme using the Full Site Editor (FSE).

 To do this, go to Appearance » Editor in the WordPress dashboard.

-You will now see some settings to customize your theme.
+You’ll now see settings to customize your theme.

 To add the search bar to the navigation menu, click ‘Navigation.’